RTEMS/rtems-docs/shell/rtems_specific_commands.rst

 **CONFIGURATION:**

 This command is part of the monitor commands which are always available in the shell.

 **PROGRAMMING INFORMATION:**

 This command is not directly available for invocation.

-..
-COMMENT: COPYRIGHT (c) 1988-2008.

-..
-COMMENT: On-Line Applications Research Corporation (OAR).

-..
-COMMENT: All rights reserved.